A Wearable Ritual for Emotional Hygiene: Finding Your Center

 4. Build a "Regulation Toolkit"

 Have go-to strategies for when emotions spike: a walk, a specific playlist, calling a friend, journaling.
-Flow On is part of the toolkitânot the whole thing.
+A wearable ritual can be one small part of that toolkitânot the whole thing.

 5. Give Yourself Credit for Small Wins